MagRelo/laborMarket/README.md

 ### Incentive to hold tokens

-Holding tokens has several advantages:
 - Earlier tokens cost less but promise the same amount of labor (curved-bonding pricing)
 - Earlier tokens have higher priority when scheduling services
 - Earlier tokens have an opportunity for profit if/when the tokens are sold back to the contract or sold to a third-party

 ### Scheduling, and honoring the priority of tokens

-From the point of view of the agent (Alice) it is smart to encourage pricipals to hold tokens because each tokens is worth 1/n of the contract balance, therefore each token that is bought and held increase's the unit price of Alice's labor.
-If an agent is not honoring the priority of their tokens then pricipals will be less likely to hold them thereby decreasing the agent's unit wage.
-This same dynamic will apply to situations where there agent would prefer not to take the work - although the agent can refuse to honor their tokens this action will be visible to other pricpals and will tend to depress the price.
+From the point of view of the agent (Alice) it is smart to encourage principals to hold tokens because each token is worth 1/n of the contract balance, therefore each token that is bought and held increases the unit price of Alice's labor.
+If an agent is not honoring the priority of their tokens then principals will be less likely to hold them thereby decreasing the agent's unit wage.
+This same dynamic will apply to situations where there agent would prefer not to take the work - although the agent can refuse to honor their tokens this action will be visible to other principals and will tend to depress the price.

 ### Market-tuning parameters